ama291/Music-Driven-Workout-App/README.md

 #### Description

-For this iteration, we focused on setting up the general goals, themes, and competitions infrasturcture as well as integrating changes to them with the database:
+For this iteration, we focused on setting up the general goals, themes, and competitions infrastructure as well as integrating changes to them with the database:

 * A user can add and remove goals.
 The `addGoal()` and `removeGoal()` methods allow the user to specify goals geared towards certain muscle groups and categories

 * A user can add and remove themes.
 These are based on specific genres or artists, and the user can choose how many workouts use the theme

 * A user can create, join, and leave competitions.
-These can have specific exercises added to them and the amount of time they span can be edited.
+These can have specific exercises added to them, the amount of time they span can be edited, participants can be added or removed, and a winner(s) is eventually chosen

 #### Acceptance Tests

+* For creating a goal:
+    * TODO
+* For creating a theme:
+    * TODO
+* For creating a competition:
+    * TODO
+* For removing a goal:
+    * TODO
+* For removing a theme:
+    * TODO
+* For removing a competition:
+    * TODO

 #### Who Did What

 Julia Xu and Jessica Wang worked on this part of the project.
+Julia added methods for the driver.py file to allow users to add/remove goals/themes/competitions, the theme and goal classes and unit tests for both.
+Jessica added the competition class and unit tests for it.

 #### Changes